-Majors take eight required courses, three elective courses, and spend one semester in a developing country.
+Majors take ten required courses, two elective courses, and spend one semester in a developing country.
 Minors take three required courses and three elective courses, spending either a semester or interim in a developing country.

-Spread across 5 disciplines, there are 8 faculty advisers who teach IDS courses and work directly with IDS students to help them shape an academic program designed to meet their individual interests and needs.
+Spread across different disciplines, there are 5 faculty advisers who teach IDS courses and work directly with IDS students to help them shape an academic program designed to meet their individual interests and needs.
 All IDS faculty have extensive experience in developing countries and in researching and teaching about development issues.
 These interest/research areas include:

 - economic institutions and policies